dylanberry/power-bi-devops/README.md

 ### Build/Deploy

 1. The report deployment pipeline is queued in Azure DevOps
+1. The Tabular Model Scripting Language (TMSL) dataset file is deployed via the XMLA endpoints
 1. The extracted report source code is compiled into a pbix
 1. The pbix file is uploaded to the target environment
+1. The report is rebound to the dataset and the datasource credentials are updated

 ## How does it work?